MadBomber/aia/README.md

        -p, --prompts PATH_TO_DIRECTORY
               Directory containing the prompt files - default is ~/.prompts

+       -r, --role ROLE_ID
+              A role ID is the same as a prompt ID.
+A “role” is a specialized prompt that gets pre-pended to another prompt.
+It’s purpose is to configure the LLM into a certain orientation within which to resolve its primary prompt.

        -v, --verbose
               Be Verbose - default is false